We’ve reviewed dozens of slow cookers and listed our 10 best options

-Slow Cookers are an excellent kitchen appliance for those that enjoy home-cooked foods but don’t want the fuss.
+The best slow cookers are an excellent kitchen appliance for those that enjoy home-cooked foods but don’t want the fuss.

 Many recipes that you cook in your slow cooker are what we would call ‘one-pot dishes’, you literally chop all your ingredients, add your liquid, turn on and leave.
 The most you will have to do at the end is cook some pasta, rice, potato or maybe warm a naan bread!

 Slow cookers are great for families but also singles and couples who like to batch cook and freeze meals for later usage.

 When looking for your slow cooker we recommend you lookout for some of the following: